56 Different Types of Ants in Louisiana

 The reddish carpenter ant is one of the most common pests found in homes and yards.

-These types of ants in Louisiana are often confused with another species, Camponotus pennsylvanicus, which is sometimes called a black carpenter ant.
+These types of ants in Louisiana are often confused with another species, Camponotus pennsylvanicus, sometimes called a black carpenter ant.

 These two species have many similarities, but some differences may help you identify them.